Fangyuan Jiang, PhD

 • BS, Huazhong University of Science and Technology, 2014

-I have published >40 papers in peer-reviewed journals (including the top tier journals such as Science, Nature Energy, JACS, Nature Communications, Advanced Materials etc.) with > 2700 total citations and a Google H-index of 29 (08/2024).
-I have built a large collaboration network with scientists/institutions worldwide, including US, China, UK, Singapore, Germany, Switzerland etc.
+I have published >40 papers in peer-reviewed journals (including the top tier journals such as Science, Nature Energy, JACS, Nature Communications, Advanced Materials etc.) with > 3000 total citations and a Google H-index of 29 (01/2025).

 Selected Publications